technomancy/leiningen/README.md

     $ lein uberjar # package the project and dependencies as standalone jar

+    $ lein deploy clojars # publish the project to Clojars as a library

 Use `lein help` to see a complete list. `lein help $TASK` shows the usage for a specific task.